Samsung wants you to clean up your act with this Galaxy Watch handwashing reminder app

 The app, which also lets you keep track of your handwashing, works on the Gear S3, Gear Sports, Galaxy Watch, Galaxy Watch Active, and Galaxy Watch Active.
 Its official name is Hand Wash, and you can learn all about it here.

-Apple, Google, and Fitbit already have their own handwashing reminders, plus there are plenty of independent apps available that alert you it’s time to soap up again or play music for 20 seconds.
+Google, and Fitbit already have their own handwashing reminders, plus there are plenty of independent apps available that alert you it’s time to soap up again and Apple lets you play music for 20 seconds to time your suds session.

 “It is a common adage that it takes 30 days to make a habit, and at a time when personal hygiene is more important than ever, best-practice hygiene should form part of everyone’s daily habits,” Samsung said in a written statement.